dqops/dqo/docs/command-line-interface/run.md

 # dqo run command
-Starts DQOps in a server mode, continuously running a job scheduler that runs the data quality checks
+The reference of the **run** command in DQOps.
 This command is useful when you want to continuously monitor the quality of your data in real-time.
 The job scheduler runs in the background, allowing you to perform other tasks while the DQOps is running.